razerater/ILPC-Simulator/README.md

 # Instruction Pipeline and Cache (IPLC) Simulator
 Final project for Computer Organization (CSCI 2500) at RPI.
 Raz Reed, Yev Grebinskiy, Sam Goodwin.

-Also, I misspelled the title of this repository.
-It should be "IPLC-Simulator."
+See description.pdf for a detailed description of this project.